RoboCupAtHomeJP/AtHome2024/rules/OPL/gr_en.md

 > [!NOTE]
 > If you want to add any additional *Deus Ex Machina* features, please let us know through GitHub Issue.
-We would like to actively consider and adopt them.

 Referees will try to respond as clear as possible to the instructions given by the robot, such as "*Open the door*," "*Move the chair*," or "*Take the object and put it in the hand*."
 However, we cannot handle points that exceed the limits of the referee, such as unclear voice from the guests, instructions in languages other than English or Japanese, or images that are too small to read.